NixImagery/NixImagery.github.io/_posts/2021-09-26-libsmart-i.md

 #### Evaluating information

-A very useful stick-on-the-wall guide to selecting literature was published by the Meriam Library at California State University [@MeriamLibrary-CaliforniaStateUniversityChico2015].
+A very useful stick-on-the-wall guide to selecting literature was published by the Meriam Library at California State University {% cite MeriamLibrary-CaliforniaStateUniversityChico2015 -A %}.

+## References

+{% bibliography --cited %}